DUEL 2 NEWSLETTER

 other warriors on the team can/should be different, but I least (meaning, these are

-hardest) recommend the more difficult styles for brand-new managers: AB (aimed
+hardest) recommend the more difficult styles for brand-new managers: AB=aimed blow

-lunge/plunger), and maybe WS (wall of steel/waste).
-Save those for later; or, if you
+and maybe WS=wall of steel (waste).
+Save those for later; or, if you are truly feeling

 roll-up sheet) and the design statistics filled out and sent in by me, Explorer,